 The brief flowering of political reform was cut short by the massacre of pro-democracy demonstrators in Tiananmen and the collapse of Communism in Eastern Europe in 1989.
 A crackdown took place in Vietnam, and newspaper and journal editors who had been outspoken were punished or dismissed from their posts.
 A leading advocate of increased political reform, Tran Xuan Bach, was expelled from the Politburo, and a secret party directive banned all public discussion of pluralism and multi-party democracy.
 Bui Tin was subjected to censorship and to such close scrutiny that by mid-1990 he felt he had become a “major target” because of his increasingly outspoken views.
 In these circumstances he resolved to leave Vietnam and make public the causes of its poverty, misery, despair and isolation.

 This is an edited excerpt of the Introduction to Bui Tin’s From Cadre to Exile: The Memoirs of a North Vietnamese Journalist (Silkworm Books, 1995).
-Published with permission of C. Hurst & Co, publishers of the original work, Following Ho Chi Minh: The Memoirs of a North Vietnamese Colonel
+Published with permission of C. Hurst & Co, publishers of the original title, Following Ho Chi Minh: The Memoirs of a North Vietnamese Colonel